October 13, 2025

 Individual designers, creative agencies, and small teams who prefer visual organization over complex features.

-5. MURAL - Best for Structured Design Thinking & Facilitation
+5. MURAL: Best for Structured Design Thinking and Facilitation

 MURAL is the professional facilitator's dream tool.
 Think Miro, but specifically designed for running structured design thinking workshops and innovation sessions.
 If you facilitate workshops professionally, MURAL has every feature you didn't know you needed.